 The Decline of the Roman Republic

-Rome’s continued expansion resulted in money and revenue for the Republic.
-Corruption and bribery increased in the government for officials to gain power and access to this money.
+Rome’s continued expansion resulted in an influx of money and revenue for the Republic.
+Corruption and bribery increased in the government as officials sought to gain power and access to this money.

 Wealthy people bought votes and gave favors to their friends.
 Bribery and corruption were rampant and led to the commoners distrusting the Senate.

 Many people were brought back as enslaved people from Rome’s conquests.
 This created an influx of free labor and hurt the lower classes and disrupted the agricultural system.
 Many local farmers could not compete with the wealthy farms that used slave labor and they eventually lost their land.

 When Rome’s conquests declined, so did their sources of income.
 This decrease in money resulted in a loss of support for the people of Rome and created an enormous stress on the economy.
 Officials began to tax their citizens furthering discontent.

 Without a police force, crime was out of control in Rome and people feared for their safety.
 The wealthy hired their own private armies for protection.

 Many of these private armies killed people and stole their land.